mazetoken/slp-post-office-server/README.md

-# MAZE BCH SLP smart contract tokens - SLP Post Office Server
+# MAZE BCH SLP smart contract tokens - SLP Post Office Server with tokens swap rates

 prepared for MAZE, dSLP, BHACK, REBEL, VANDALS and CARTEL (https://mazetoken.github.io)

-priceFeeders are removed, npm packages are updated and other minor changes
+priceFeeders are removed, npm packages are updated and other minor changes, swap rates are added (to work with slpswap-client)

 ## Setup